Congrats! You’ve just landed your first interview with a coding bootcamp. But, landing the interview is just half the

 Questions You Should Ask During Your Coding Bootcamp Interview

 The interview is not just a time where you answer all the questions, you will have the opportunity to ask a few questions yourself!
 Take this time to really get to know your coding bootcamp to make sure that if you do get accepted, this is the right program for you.
 20 questions to ask during your interview include:

-- Who is the interview and what is their experience?
+- Who is the interviewer, and what is their experience?

 - Do you have multiple campuses?

-- How much or (if any) is required before the first day of class?
+- How much work (if any) is required before the first day of class?
 If there is pre-work, what is the purpose?